 1. Unsweetened Trail Mix

 Try Power Up Premium Trail Mix, which contains unsweetened raisins, roasted almonds, cashews, and pumpkin seeds.
-For a filling snack, it can be used alone or added to oatmeal or yogurt.
+As a filling snack, it can be eaten on its own or added to oatmeal or yogurt to help you reach your protein goal.

 Why I Like It